 Prompts

-to a test run, you can attribute metric scores to specific prompts, enabling metrics-driven prompt selection and optimization for your LLM application.
+deepeval lets you evaluate prompts by associating them with test runs.
+A Prompt in deepeval contains the prompt template and model parameters used for generation.
+By linking a Prompt to a test run, you can attribute metric scores to specific prompts, enabling metrics-driven prompt selection and optimization for your LLM application.

 Quick summary

-There are two types of evaluations in deepeval
+There are two types of evaluations in deepeval:

 - End-to-End Testing